tomekkorbak/tomekkorbak.github.io/_posts/2020-12-02-helmholtz-machines-and-variational-autoencoders.md

 layout: post
 title: Helmholtz machines and variational autoencoders
 share: false
-tags: [Helmholtz machines, variational autoencoders, VAE, generative models, reparametrization, PyTorch, ELBo, ]
+tags: [Helmholtz machines, variational autoencoders, VAE, generative models, reparametrization, PyTorch, ELBo, free energy]
+image:
+  thumb: helmholtz_1.png
 ---

 Helmholtz machines are the predecessors of variational autoencoders (VAEs).
 They were first proposed by [Dayan et al. in 1995](http://www.gatsby.ucl.ac.uk/~dayan/papers/hm95.pdf) as a probabilistic model of pattern recognition in human visual cortex.
 In this blog post, I present and discuss a toy PyTorch implementation of Helmholtz machine and an algorithm proposed to train it --- the wake-sleep algorithm.
 Then, I contrast both with VAEs trained with backpropagation using the reparametrisation trick.